shivamguys/irctc-cypress-automation/readme.md

 ```
 > [!IMPORTANT]
->  Create Your Google Cloud Account and Enable the billing for cloud vision that would charge you 2₹ or 3₹ ruppee and
+>  Create Your Google Cloud Account and Enable the billing for cloud vision that would charge you 2₹ or 3₹ and
 > download your credentials file.

 - Now navigate to **irctc-cypress-automation/irctc-captcha-solve-server** and install all requirements and run the server